 2008: Capacity Building, a vital tool to assist the IHO in achieving its mission and objectives.

 2007: Electronic Navigational Charts (ENCs); an essential element of safety at sea and efficient maritime operations.

-So this was the point to point information about the World Hydrography Day.
-I hope all the international countries and institutions will work together to protect the marine and promotion of the safe international navigation.
+So this was the point to point information about World Hydrography Day.
+I hope all the international countries and institutions will work together to protect the marine and promotion of safe international navigation.